 - Huggaroo Neck and Shoulder Wrap – This is a microwavable heating pad with herbal aromatherapy.
 It offers a deep moist heat that is great for both neck and shoulder pain.
 An unscented version is also available.

 - Primal Botanicals – Head & Neck CBD Rub – This is a wonderfully soothing balm that I love to apply to my neck when I am having migraine symptoms.
-I love the smell and I find it absolutely soothing.
-It is made by a Registered Nurse and clinical herbalist who is also a member of Migraine Strong.
+It is made by a Registered Nurse and clinical herbalist who is also a member of our Migraine Strong Facebook group.
 (Get 10% of with code STRONG10)

 - Green Goo – This is natural skin care for inflammation, joint pain, sore muscles etc. I can be very sensitive to smells and this one has a super light scent with background notes of ginger and peppermint.
 It is very soothing.

-- Tennis balls – Take two tennis balls and put them in the end of a sock and tie it off tightly.
+- Tennis balls – Take two tennis balls (some people use lacrosse balls) and put them in the end of a sock and tie it off tightly.
 Lie on your back on the floor and place the tennis balls at the base of your skull.
 Allow your head to rock back and forth and side to side for just a few minutes.
 Simple and inexpensive.
-This simple trick can feel so amazing when those knots in your neck are being bratty.

 - Pilates/Yoga/Tai Chi – If you are a sloucher, practicing one of these disciplines can help you to improve your posture.
 They are also great forms of exercise and movement.

-- Icy Hot – I love this stuff and it is so easy to pick up at your local story.
+- Icy Hot – I love this stuff and it is so easy to pick up at your local store.
 Roll it on your neck and it lasts for hours.
-During a recent attack, I made the mistake of applying it and then lying on a heating pad.
-Not the best idea I’ve ever had.
-Sort of felt like shards of hot icicles were impaling my neck.
-Heating pad or Icy Hot…either/or, not and!!

 Where To Go From Here